 - 9.1 Residential Compatibility This subsection considers placement of manufactured homes, location of neighborhood commercial uses and allowances for home occupations.
 The subject policies apply to the development of the site and are not directly related to the Plan map change requests. - 9.2 Neighborhood Appearance This subsection establishes screening policies for above ground utilities, the placement of street trees and fencing/landscaping provisions along collector and arterial streets.
 These policies apply to site development and do not address the matter of the Plan map change requests. - 9.3 Housing Density and Affordability This subsection allows for the creation of density bonuses, cooperation with various agencies to provide affordable housing, and ensure the Development Code provides the variety and type of housing required to meet the community's needs.
-These policies apply to site development and do not address the matter of the Plan map change requests. - 9.4 Housing and Open Space This subsection notes adequate open space must be included in multifamily projects.
+These policies apply to site development and do not address the matter of the Plan map change requests.

+- 9.4 Housing and Open Space This subsection notes adequate open space must be included in multifamily projects.
 The policy applies to the site development and not to the request. - 9.5 Housing and Transportation Connectivity The subsection includes policies on placement of schools in residential area; sidewalk and ADA requirements; placement of bikeways and pedestrian trails; development of local street standards and emergency vehicle access.
 These policies apply to specific development requirements and not to the Plan and zone change. - 9.6 Housing, Public Utilities and Services Policies call for adequacy of utilities to serve development and undergrounding of all utilities.
 Further, street lighting is required, street names should be approved by the Fire District and streets should align.
 Only Policy P-24 regarding public facility provisions directly applies to the request.
 As noted, services are available to serve the property. - 9.7 Refinement Plans This subsection allows development of neighborhood refinement plans.
 This policy section does not apply to the request.

 Generally, the policies related to housing are development related and do not directly apply to the request.
-The City's 2019 Housing Needs Analysis identifies that approximately 1,100 low density residential units are needed for development to accommodate the population growth in the City over the next 20 years.
-This property, as it would be largely restricted to the low density residential development based on the Airport Approach Surface Overlay would be able to accommodate a portion of the lower density residential development needs, while opening up additional property for a greater mix of densities to support population growth within the UGB beyond the 20 year outlook.
 Any development that would occur on the property would be required to be consistent with the development code.
-The Development Code was developed to implement the goals of the Comprehensive Plan, and as such, if the Map amendment is approved, and residential development were to occur on the site, it would be consistent with the Comprehensive Plan.
+The Development Code was developed to implement the goals of the Comprehensive Plan, and as such, if the Map amendment is approved, any development to occur on the site would be consistent with the Comprehensive Plan.